Brian Cuthbertson

 Brian Craig Uniacke Cuthbertson (1936 – 15 July 2023) was a Canadian historian in Nova Scotia.
 Cuthbertson served in the Canadian Army with the Black Watch before retiring in 1970 and earning his PhD in war studies.
 He was the head of the Public Records Division of the Public Archives of Nova Scotia for 10 years, and served as head of the heritage unit at the Nova Scotia Department of Tourism and Culture from 1984 to 1995.

 Cuthbertson was the founding editor of the Journal of the Royal Nova Scotia Historical Society.
 He wrote a variety of books concerning Nova Scotian history across his career, and was the winner of the Evelyn Richardson Award in 1984 for his book The Loyalist Governor.
-His final book, Stubborn Resistance, was published in 2016.
+His final book, Stubborn Resistance, was published in 2016 and nominated for the Atlantic Book Award for Scholarly Writing.

 Early life

 Brian Cuthbertson was born in 1936 in Sackville, New Brunswick, to parents Arnold Craig and Eileen Mary Cuthbertson.
 As a teenager, he served in the Canadian Army Reserve Force, subsequently joining the regular forces while earning his Bachelor of Arts at McGill University.
 After graduating from McGill, Cuthbertson attended the University of New Brunswick where he received a Master of Arts.

 After earning his Master of Arts, Cuthbertson continued serving in the Canadian Army with the Black Watch, also known as the Royal Highland Regiment.
 He attended staff college in India, and travelled throughout Canada and Europe as part of his career in the military.
 Cuthbertson retired from the Canadian Army in 1970.